chet-ag09/everskill-plane-course/README.md

-# everskill-plane-course
+# everskill-course-template
-an everskill course
+Course template for Everskill!